Legal education in Alaska: 1970s–2000s

-The District (previously Department) of Alaska became an organized incorporated territory of the United States on August 24, 1912, and was admitted to confederation as the 49th state on January 3, 1959.
+The District (previously Department) of Alaska became an organized incorporated territory of the United States on August 24, 1912, and was admitted to the union as the 49th state on January 3, 1959.
 In 1971 the Los Angeles-based UCLA School of Law began publishing the Alaska Law Review, a semiannual publication devoted to legal issues pertinent to Alaskans.
 Funded by the Alaska Bar Association, the Alaska Law Review is provided to every Alaskan attorney in return for their ABA dues.

 In 1975 former Alaska Attorney General (1970–1973) John E. Havelock published "Legal Education for a Frontier Society: A Survey of Alaskan Needs and Opportunities in Education, Research and the Delivery of Legal Services", the first comprehensive study on meeting the need for legal services in Alaska.
 Published on behalf of the University of Alaska Regents and the Alaska Legislative Council, it found that there were barely enough qualified Alaskans to support a law school.
 A 2013 summary of the 1975 study noted:

 In 1983, Duke University School of Law took over the publication of the Alaska Law Review from UCLA.
 The following year, residents of Kenai founded the unaccredited Alaska Common Law School.
 The school offered a two-year program enabling students to represent themselves before Alaskan courts, with graduates receiving pre-law certificates.
 In June 1989, the University of Alaska Anchorage established a paralegal certificate program.
 In 1994 the University of Alaska Anchorage and Alaska Academy of Trial Lawyers sponsored a weekly Community Law School course at Central Junior High School in Anchorage, with local attorneys teaching property, personal injury, employment and criminal law and providing legal information about insurance contracts.
 In 1998, the accredited William S. Boyd School of Law at the University of Nevada, Las Vegas left Alaska as the only U.S. state without a law school.